zantu2021/FoodDepressionConundrum/Toxins.md

   * Mould in rice an peanuts, see Page9 of this PDF, it's from the Food and Agriculture Organization of the United Nations homepage https://www.fao.org/fileadmin/user_upload/agns/pdf/CXS_193e.pdf
 * Herbicides
   * https://www.scientificamerican.com/article/high-rates-of-suicide-depression-linked-to-farmers-use-of-pesticides/
+  * https://news.ycombinator.com/item?id=39383739 Chlormequat in food and urine from adults in the United States from 2017 to 2023 | Hacker News (ycombinator.com)
 * Rodenticides
 * Fungicides
 * Insecticides